Paris: Sports

-Paris's most popular sport clubs are the association football club Paris Saint-Germain F.C. and the rugby union clubs Stade Français and Racing 92, the last of which is based just outside the city proper.
+Paris's major sports clubs are the association football club Paris Saint-Germain F.C.
+(PSG) and the rugby union clubs Stade Français and Racing 92.
 The 80,000-seat Stade de France, built for the 1998 FIFA World Cup, is located just north of Paris in the commune of Saint-Denis.
-It is used for football, rugby union and track and field athletics.
+It is used for football, rugby union, and track and field athletics.
 It hosts the France national football team for friendlies and major tournaments qualifiers, annually hosts the French national rugby team's home matches of the Six Nations Championship, and hosts several important matches of the Stade Français rugby team.
-In addition to Paris Saint-Germain F.C., the city has a number of other professional and amateur football clubs: Paris FC, Red Star, RCF Paris and Stade Français Paris.
+The city and closer suburbs have several other professional and amateur football clubs, including Paris FC and Red Star FC.